florisvb/Nonlinear_and_Data_Driven_Estimation/README.md

+# Nonlinear and Data Driven Estimation

-# Code accompanying my class on nonlinear and data driven estimation
+This repository accompanies a course I teach at UNR on nonlinear and data driven estimation.

 [Tips on getting started with GitHub, Google Colab, and Docker](github_colab_tips.md)

-## Week 1: Linear Least Squares (batch)
+## Lesson 1: Dynamics Demo

 Includes:
-  *  Parameter estimation example
-  *  Linear least squares
-  *  Least squares connection to statistics
+  *  Example of defining a nonlinear dynamical system as a control affine system, and simulating the system with python using model predictive control.
+  *  Example showing how to create an animation of the simulated system with matplotlib.

-## Week 2: Minimum Variance
+## Lesson 2: Batch least squares

 Includes:
+  *  Parameter estimation with batch least squares
+  *  Relation to statistics

+## Lesson 3: Sequential least squares

+Includes:
   *  Linear sequential estimation
   *  Random variables, covariance

+## Lesson 4: Minimum variance estimation

+Includes:
   *  Minimum variance estimation
-  *  Cramer Rao
+  *  Cramer Rao Bound

-## Week 3: Full order and Kalman filter
+## Lesson 5: Linear discrete Kalman filter

 Includes:
-  *  Planar drone example
-  *  Linearization example
+  *  Linearizing and discretizing a continuous time nonlinear model
-  *  Discrete linear Kalman filter
+  *  Discrete linear kalman filter